SimoneS93/anchorCMS/README2.md

 #Anchor CMS addons

-Access Anchor's data throught a simple, consistent, object-oriented interface.
+Access Anchor's data throught an simple, consistent, object-oriented interface.

 ###API
 The script exposes 4 methods you can use to access your data: